 Satisfactory Academic Policies and Procedures: Federal regulations require that institutions monitor the academic progress of each student for federal financial aid assistance and that the institution certify that the student is making satisfactory academic progress toward earning his/her degree.
-The determination of progress must be made at least once a year and before the Financial Aid Office releases any federal aid funds for the subsequent semester.
+The determination of progress is completed at the end of each semester.
+This must be completed before the Financial Aid Office releases any federal aid funds for the subsequent semester.
 Wheeling University will monitor credit hour completion requirements and grade point average at the end of each semester.
 Scholarships may require higher academic standards than those provided under the academic progress guidelines.